 - Children in EYFS and KS1 take home two books each week.
 One is closely aligned to their current phonics level and parents work with their children to embed learning and build fluency.
 They also take home a story to share for pleasure which they select from the school library.

-- Children in Year 2 (who have secure phonics knowledge) and KS2 use Accelerated Reader to assess their level and comprehension skills.
+- Children in Year 2 (who have secure phonics knowledge) and KS2 use Accelerated Reader to assess their level and comprehension.
 When they have read a book of their choice, they quiz to ensure understanding.

 - Whole class reading sessions take place fours times a week across from Year 2 upwards.
-These sessions follow a progression of skills and help children to develop their decoding and comprehension skills, as well as fluency.
+These sessions follow a progression of knowledge and help children to develop their decoding and comprehension, as well as fluency.

 - All classes have a dedicated daily session where a class text is read aloud.
 There is a diverse range of texts allowing children to access stories from a range of different authors.